Beyond DEI:

 • Equity and DEI practitioners

-• Individuals interested in applying decolonized and anti-colonial frameworks
+• Individuals interested in applying decolonized frameworks

 • Those seeking to align their strategy with values, justice, and systemic change